brian14708/wh-briefings/statements-releases/2022-03/2022-03-03-notice-on-the-continuation-of-the-national-emergency-with-respect-to-zimbabwe-2.md

 modified_time: 2022-03-03 11:25:57-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/03/notice-on-the-continuation-of-the-national-emergency-with-respect-to-zimbabwe-2/
 published_time: 2022-03-03 11:25:56-05:00
-title: Notice on the Continuation of the National Emergency With Respect to Zimbabwe
+title: "Notice on the Continuation of the National Emergency With Respect to\_Zimbabwe"
 ---

 On March 6, 2003, by Executive Order 13288, the President declared a